m-sharpe/pub_machine_learning/README.md

 ![](1.53.58.png)

 To get these images, I used my CNN from project three, but decreased my number of training and testing images/labels to 100.

+## 7/28 Daily Responses

+Word Embeddings

+A. One-hot encoding is inefficient when vectorizing a corpus of words...

+B. The following plot shows the training and validation accuracy from the Word Embeddings tensorflow excersiae.
+This plot shows that the training accuracy is very very good, while the validation accuracy is not as good, and unsteady.
+This demonstrates overfitting, as the training data is basically perfect, but the validation data is not as accurate and moves around quite a bit.

+This next plot shows the training and validation loss from the same excersize.
+It's results are similar to that of the above graph.
+There is almost no loss for the training data, and it remains like this the entire time.
+The validation data, however, is even more unsteady than in the accuracy graph.
+It's range is larger and it's hard to see improvement as its loss moves around so much and no general trend can be seen.

+Class Classification with an RNN

+A.